And the answer is…

 Will we get Kiwi?

-Kiwi would need to be introduced but more particularly an awful lot more things than just the target predators on this list would need to be changed – without a specially designated/protected area, Kiwi are probably a pipe-dream (though one I support 100%).
+Kiwi would need to be introduced but more particularly an awful lot more things than just the target predators on this list would need to be changed – without a specially designated/protected area, Kiwi are probably a pipe-dream (though one I dream of all the same!).

 What about Rabbits?